Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

 How did I test this Axwell Minimalist Wallet?

-I tested this Axwell wallet by moving it into my daily routine.
+Just like every other wallet I test, I moved it into my daily routine.
 I switched my cards and cash to this wallet and used it like any other.
 I then took note of anything that bugged me or surprised me about the wallet to take note in this article.

 What did I like about this product?

-Initially, I had discussed the copper wallet with Axwell; however, they wanted to send out their standard wallet for me to compare to (again, I’ll talk about it in a different article), as the copper version is unique in their lineup.
+Initially, I had discussed the copper wallet with Axwell; however, they wanted to send out their standard wallet for me to compare to (again, I’ll talk about it in a different article), as the copper version is unique in their lineup, and is considerably heavier, yet more premium than many of their other options.

 They wanted to create a no-compromise metal wallet.
 While most manufacturers would take a less expensive aluminum plate and then coat it in copper, they opted to use a thick plate of genuine copper instead.
 While this adds quite a bit of weight to the wallet, it leaves an incredibly premium feel you can’t get from any other wallet out there.